100 Florida Trails®

 Roadside at Kissimmee River

-• The trail crosses the Kissimmee River along the road shoulder.
-It continues along SR 78 for about 4/10 mile, past the Okee-Tantie and C. Scott Driver Recreation Areas, before turning off onto the dike.
+The trail crosses the Kissimmee River along the road shoulder then runs along SR 78 for about 4/10 mile, past the Okee-Tantie and C. Scott Driver Recreation Areas.
+Turn onto the dike.

 • On the dike are a covered pavilion with bench, information kiosk, and small dirt parking area.
 Back-up parking is at the recreation areas.